Established in the West Country for over 145 years

 In 1923 all these firms decided to merge and became a single practice under the name Cockram, Dobbs and Stagg, auctioneers.
 The firm remained the same until 1950, when it amalgamated with Knowlman & Sons, a renowned firm of auctioneers in Wellington, Somerset, with the aim of establishing a presence in the Taunton market.

-The auctioneers were also agricultural valuers and would often carry out 50 tenant right valuations each Lent and Michaelmas, since farms often changed hands as there was no security of tenure prior to the Agricultural Holdings Act 1948.
+The auctioneers were also agricultural valuers and would often carry a large number of tenant right valuations each Lent and Michaelmas, since farms often changed hands as there was no security of tenure prior to the Agricultural Holdings Act of 1948.

 In the 1960s the firm started to specialise, with numerous markets now concentrated at three centres, and developed specialist sales (dairy) as well as property.

-Another name change came in 1979, when Dobbs, Stagg, Knowlman & Co was shortened to the punchier Stags, with a stag's head logo for marketing purposes.
+Another name change came in 1979, when Dobbs, Stagg, Knowlman & Co was shortened to the punchier Stags, with the now well recongised stag's head logo.
 John Stagg was still a senior partner and the firm was still predominantly an agricultural and auctioneering business, concentrating on three livestock markets, as well as dairy sales, professional work and some farm sales.

 The new Stags continued to grow and from 1981 to 1990 it expanded from five to seven offices.